GvvMiracle/botbuilder-stride-bot/README.md

 ![image](https://user-images.githubusercontent.com/2111803/38095231-3b0a7cce-3370-11e8-858d-dd99b0582642.png)

-3. Provide title
+3. Provide a title
-4. Select Stride API
+4. Select "Stride API" to allow access from our app
 5. Copy the apps' client id and secret to the variables in the app.ts file

 ![image](https://user-images.githubusercontent.com/2111803/38095350-93618908-3370-11e8-99cd-234e6676affb.png)